aj0strow/sash/readme.md

 # Sash

 Sash is a more refined alternative to ulility belt libraries such as underscore, lodash, mout, and many more.
-Sash emphasizes composing higher-order expressions instead of pollyfilling javascript objects, which works especially well when dealing with promises.
+Sash emphasizes composing higher-order expressions instead of pollyfilling javascript objects, which works especially well when dealing with promises and arrays.

 ```
 $ npm install sash --save